Podcast

 Canada is facing wide-reaching demographic and technological changes that pose increasingly significant challenges to the world of work.

-The Future Skills Centre Podcast, presented by The Conference Board of Canada, will explore these crucial emerging challenges to the future of work.
+The Future Skills podcast, presented by The Conference Board of Canada, will explore these crucial emerging challenges to the future of work.
 In each episode, we will unpack a unique issue facing Canadians and hear from varying perspectives—such as community members, decision-makers, and thought leaders—to discuss solutions and paths forward.

 Episodes